technikker/SAMP-RealVehicles/README.md

 haven't used in years, so I've uploaded all (I hope) of its dependencies as well

+also uploaded an old server with this script working on it

 # Features
 Speedo system
 Fuel system